 What is also unfortunate is that the divorce attorneys themselves can sometimes get caught in the process and end up not getting paid.

-Discharging Them Can Be a Bad Idea
+Discharging Attorney's Fees Can Be a Bad Idea

 Attorney fees are just like any other debt, such as credit cards or medical bills, that can be wiped out in bankruptcy.
 However, there are a couple of exceptions to this that you should be aware of: